callstack/react-native-testing-library/website/docs/Troubleshooting.md

 ## Example repository

-We maintain an [example repository](https://github.com/callstack/react-native-testing-library/tree/main/examples/basic) that showcases a modern React Native Testing Library setup with TypeScript, Jest Native, etc.
+We maintain an [example repository](https://github.com/callstack/react-native-testing-library/tree/main/examples/basic) that showcases a modern React Native Testing Library setup with TypeScript, etc.

 In case something does not work in your setup you can refer to this repository for recommended configuration.